kgolden4514/kgolden4514.github.io/index.md

 I will be blogging about questions pretaining to ST 558.

 # Basic information about me
 My name is Kristina Golden, and I am a student in the MS Statistics program at NCSU.
+My email is kmadams6@ncsu.edu.

 I currently work as an AP Statistics/NC Math 4 teacher at a high school in Eastern North Carolina.
 I hold many additional roles at the school I work at:
 1. I am the BT coordinator.
 This means I run the mentor program for teachers with less than 3 years of experience.
 2. To help my collegues pursue their National Board Certification, I facilitate professional development.
 3. I am an active member of my school's Strategic Planning Meeting.